NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 As well as this, new players are likely to take longer to make decisions as they are not familiar with the game's mechanics of what constitutes a "good" move #footnote("sometimes referred to as 'analysis paralysis'") .
 This can be exacerbated by the game's reliance on dice rolls to determine the outcome of actions.
 Meaning that seemingly "optimal" moves do not always result in favourable outcomes, causing an extended learning period for an already complex game.

 _Kill Team_ is a miniature war-game known as a "skirmish" game.
 This means the game is played on a smaller scale with only \~20 miniatures on the table at one time.
 The aim of the game is to compete over objectives on the board for points.
 Each player takes turns activating a miniature and performing actions with it.
-These a selection of actions are: moving to another location, shooting at an enemy, melee combat and capturing an objective.
 The game uses dice to determine the results of your models engaging in combat with each other with the required rolls being determined by the statistics of each "operative" (a miniature) involved and the terrain.

 #figure(
     image("images/gallowdark.jpg", width:80%),
     caption:([An example of the _Kill Team_ tabletop game using the _Gallowdark_ terrain.
 The terrain we will focus on here are the flat walls and pillars. @gallowdark-image])
 ) <gallowdark-terrain>

 Video games help on-board new players by having the rules enforced by the game itself.
+For example, a digital chess game will tell you when you are in check.
+A physical chess game requires players to recognise when they are in check themselves.
 This project aims to bring a similar methodology to tabletop war-gaming, specifically the _Kill Team Lite_ @kt-lite-rules  system using the _Gallowdark_ setting.
 The _Kill Team Lite_ rules are publicly available from _Games Workshop's_ website and is designed to be played on a smaller scale to other war games, making it a good candidate for a proof of concept.
 As well as this, the _Gallowdark_ @gallowdark setting streamlines the terrain used and removes verticality from the game, making implementation much simpler.

 Developing a system that can digitally represent a physical _Kill Team_ board would allow for the creation of tools to assist players.
 For example, a digital game helper would remove the burden of rules enforcement from the players and onto the system, allowing players to focus on the game itself or allow players to make more informed game decisions by being able to preview the options available to them.
 This could also be utilised to record a game and view a replay or be used for content creation to make accurate board representations to viewers with digital effects.

-== Project Intention and Background

 This project will focus on the development of a system that can track the position of miniature models and terrain pieces on a _Kill Team_ board which can subsequently be displayed digitally.
 From here, we aim to implement proof of concept visualisation of a few select game rules on the digital board to demonstrate that the tracking system provides the necessary information to process said rules.

+= Background

 To determine the specific goals for this project, it is important to provide some more context on the gameplay and community surrounding _Kill Team_.
 As this is a very complex game, we will be omitting a large percentage of the rules, focusing on the topics that will have an impact on the overall design or provide unique challenges.

-=== Gameboard Components
+== Gameboard Components

 Before looking at the game rules, we will first break down the physical components of the gameboard to determine what needs to be tracked and problems that may arrise from this.